 Object-Based Mixing

 One includes tools to create sound objects, manage them in a familiar live control environment, and automate their behavior through external control and tracking integrations.
+This guide will walk you through the process of setting up and using Object-Based Mixing in Fulcrum One.
+We recommend reviewing the Design Guide for Immersive Systems for an overview of designing a system for object-based mixing.

 Configuring Loudspeakers for OBM